 This a pet adoption success story.
 If you haven’t heard about Shamus’s story yet, you will now!

-Shamus was rescued from a shelter while we lived in Korea.
+Shamus was our pet adoption success story, rescued from a shelter while we lived in Korea.
 I found this shelter from a shared facebook post about another dog.
 The rescue’s name is “Empathy for Life” located in Goyang, South Korea, just outside the capitol of Seoul.
 The shelter was located about a 90 minute drive from Anjeong-Ri where we lived.
 The group of people who run the rescue take in a lot of “hopeless” cases.

 All of the animals that the owner find are from all across Korea and are either going to be euthanized in a high kill shelter (which unfortunately is almost all shelters in Korea), were saved from the meat trade, or pulled from a puppy mill.
 Yes, the older Koreans still eat dog.
 This is a tradition thought to bring good luck.
 Thankfully the younger generation has shied away from this tradition.